Long-term Travel Considerations

 Storage locker

-Even if you retain your permanent apartment while traveling, secure storage locker is good idea for storing enough gear to be able to recover in case apartment burns or is burglarized.
-For example, back when I still had an apartment, I stored an old laptop computer and full set of winter clothes, among other items, in a small locker.
-I also store either my passport book or passport card in my storage locker, in case I am robbed of identification I am carrying on my person.
+Even if you retain a permanent residence house or apartment while traveling, secure storage locker is good idea for storing enough gear to be able to recover in case house or apartment burns or is burglarized.
+For example, back when I still had an apartment, I stored an old laptop computer and full set of winter clothes, among other items, in a small storage locker.
+I also store my passport card in my storage locker, in case I am robbed of identification I am carrying on my person.
 Rumor has it that some low cost storage lockers in big cities have high rates of insider theft.

 In Reno, I use Interstate U-stor, which charges $1464/year ($122/mo) as of Jan 2024 for 5'x10' indoor locker (big enough to easily store my bicycle).
 I have been with this company for over 20 years and can recommend highly.
 Price would be $10/mo lower if I had my own insurance.